 This is critical since the number of timed full-length LSAT practice tests a learner completes will directly affect their score.
 Students can look for preparatory courses for LSAT that include at least six tests, proctored ones being the best.

-One can also get a prep book with a few more tests and do them on their own time as an extra.
+One can also get a prep book with a few more tests and do them on their own time.

 Consider this: Six times 140 minutes = 14 hours of prep time.